Are You In A Guitar Playing Rut? Learn How To Add A Massive Explosion Of Creativity To Your Guitar Playing! - Part 1

 by Simon Candy

-You know the feeling, you pick up your guitar to play and all that comes out is the same old stuff that you always do, sounding the same old way.
-This can certainly be frustrating, however it doesn’t have to be.
+You know the feeling, you pick up the guitar and find yourself playing the same old tunes in the same old way.

 How To Reignite Your Guitar Playing Creativity

 There have been times over the years of playing guitar that I have felt uninspired and unmotivated with my playing.
-I would feel very stale and like I was trending water rather than making progress with playing.
-However what I found was that by being open to other styles of guitar and studying players I had not really heard before really reignited my creativity on the guitar.
+I would feel very stale and like I was treading water rather than making progress.
+However, what I found was that being open to other styles of guitar and studying players I had not really heard before really reignited my creativity on the guitar.

 Harmonics